This article has been reviewed by tax expert Erica Gellerman, CPA.

 A tax lien is a government’s legal claim to your property after you’ve failed to pay taxes.
 Should the government enforce the lien, they can seize your real estate, financial accounts, or other property that you own.
-Tax liens can levied against an individual’s personal assets or against a company’s assets.
+Tax liens can be levied against an individual’s personal assets or against a company’s assets.

 If you’re like most Americans, then you probably shudder at the thought of receiving any type of notice from the Internal Revenue Service (IRS) or other tax authority.
 If you’re responsible for your business’s accounting, facing a tax lien may make you fear losing your business.

 The IRS (or a state or local tax agency) can file a tax lien against you for failure to pay personal taxes or against your company for failure to pay small business taxes.
 Fortunately, people are usually able to resolve tax liens by paying back the overdue amount or going on a payment plan.
 Tax liens rarely turn into a matter of criminal prosecution.

 If you’re concerned about having a tax lien and its consequences, it might help to understand more about what it actually is and how it could affect your business operations.
 We’ll also show you how to have the lien removed and get back on track.

-With small business tax rates being pretty high across the U.S., many entrepreneurs are simply unable to pay their tax bill.
+With small business tax rates being pretty high across the U.S., many entrepreneurs aren’t prepared pay their tax bill.
 A tax lien is the government’s legal claim against your property when you fail to pay taxes.
 They can enforce the lien and seize your property to satisfy the unpaid debt.

 Here are the steps involved in the government’s issuance of a lien: